andr37yen/interview-questions/node/README.md

 ## Task output
-* Link to repository with a codebase or ZIP file with a codebase
+* Link to repository with a codebase

 Wish you good luck,
 Roman.